milldr/milldr/tweets/mermaid/README.md

   pr --> main : Merge into main
   main --> release : Create Release

-  state  Pull Request  as pr {
+  state "Pull Request" as pr {
     push --> dev

-    state  Push changes  as push
+    state "Push changes" as push
-    state  Deploy to dev  as dev
+    state "Deploy to dev" as dev
   }

-  state  Main Branch  as main {
+  state "Main Branch" as main {
     stg --> draft

-    state  Deploy to staging  as stg
+    state "Deploy to staging" as stg
-    state  Draft release  as draft
+    state "Draft release" as draft
   }

-  state  Release  as release {
+  state "Release" as release {
     publish --> prod

-    state  Publish release  as publish
+    state "Publish release" as publish
-    state  Deploy to prod  as prod
+    state "Deploy to prod" as prod
   }
 ```